Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 Of course, the code for that game is not provided).

-• We do not cover the process of creating each element of the UI prefab one by one.
-We provide the already completed prefabs.
+• The process of creating each element of the UI prefab one by one is not covered.
+Already completed prefabs are provided.

-• This course is Unity System Programming Pt.1, and processes such as external SDK and mobile platform integration + actual game release are planned to be covered in Unity System Programming Pt.2.
+• This course is Unity System Programming Pt.1, and the processes of integrating external SDKs and mobile platforms + actual game release are covered in Unity System Programming Pt.2.

 Q. Won't the course content be difficult for someone who has just started with Unity?

-Q. Does the course include content covering online features and servers?
+Q. Does the course include content on online features and servers?

 Q. Do you provide the resources and source code used in the lecture?